tahoe-lafs/tahoe-lafs/docs/configuration.rst

     This controls where the ``/static`` portion of the URL space is served.
-The value is a directory name (``~username`` is allowed, and non-absolute names are interpreted relative to the node's basedir) which can contain HTML and other files.
+The value is a directory name (``~username`` is allowed, and non-absolute names are interpreted relative to the node's basedir), which can contain HTML and other files.
 This can be used to serve a Javascript-based frontend to the Tahoe-LAFS node, or other services.